aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-dotnetfx-svc/README.md

 - 2 Nat Gateways across 2 Availability Zones
 - 2 private subnets across 2 Availability Zones
 - 2 public subnets across 2 Availability Zones
-- an ECS Cluster
 - a private namespace for service discovery

-The service templates contains all the resources required to create a public ECS Fargate service behind a load balancer and a private ECS Fargate service in that environment.
-It also provides sample specs for creating Proton Environments and Services using the templates.

 Developers provisioning their services can configure the following properties through their service spec:

-- Fargate CPU size
-- Fargate memory size
+- ECS Cluster OS family - Because Windows of the coupling in the User/Kernel boundary in Windows, customers must take care to [match the container host OS version with container image versions](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-20H2%2Cwindows-10-20H2#windows-server-host-os-compatibility)
+- ECS task size - Medium (cpu 1024, memory 2048), Large (cpu 2048, memory 4096), and X-Large (cpu 4096, memory 8192).
+See the [Task Size](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size) page for supported Windows options.
 - Number of running containers
-- Choose private or public subnets to run the loadbalanced service or the private service, accessed via service discovery
 - Service name to register and use for service discovery

+Developers provisioning their pipeline can configure the following properties through their pipeline spec:

+- AMI to use for Build Server - Priviledged modes is not supported on Windows so a Windows EC2 instance is used to create the container image.
+- Build Server instance type, volume size, and volume type
+- Dockerfile path

-If you need application code to run in the services:
+If you need application code to run in the services, you can find a sample application here:
 * https://github.com/aws-quickstart/quickstart-dotnetfx-ecs-cicd

 # Registering and deploying these templates